Protecting Your Smile's Foundation: Gum Disease Treatment

 Understanding the Stages of Gum Disease

-Periodontitis: If gingivitis is left untreated, it can advance to periodontitis.
-At this stage, the infection spreads below the gum line, and your body's own immune system starts to break down the bone and connective tissue that hold your teeth in place.
-This can cause gums to recede, form "pockets," and ultimately lead to loose teeth and tooth loss.
+If gingivitis is left untreated, it can progress to periodontitis.
+The infection spreads below the gum line, and your body's immune system starts to break down the bone and tissue that hold teeth in place.
+This can cause gums to recede and may ultimately lead to tooth loss.

 Gums that bleed when you brush or floss